cartopher/Christopher.Charles---Data.GIS.Portfolio/Python-ArcGIS: Data Management and Backup Automation.md

-# ArcGIS Data Management and Backup Automation
+# ArcGIS Online: Data Management and Backup Automation

 This code automates the process of exporting a GIS data item, managing the resulting files, and then cleaning up unnecessary files from the GIS content.
 It's structured to carry out several GIS data management tasks in sequence.
 Here's a step-by-step explanation: